42.4K 5 38

-Franklin County, OH — As TFTP reported at the beginning of the year, in juvenile court, a 16-year-old boy intervened after a police officer allegedly pushed his mother against the wall—so the police officer shot and killed him.
-Now, it’s just been announced that the officer who killed the unarmed boy was justified in doing so.
+Franklin County, OH — As TFTP reported in 2018, in juvenile court, a 16-year-old boy intervened after a police officer allegedly pushed his mother against the wall—so the police officer shot and killed him.
+It was later announced that the officer who killed the unarmed boy was justified in doing so.

 A Franklin County Grand Jury ruled that Deputy Richard Scarborough, who shot and killed the unarmed boy, was justified and his use of deadly force “reasonable under the law.”